37 Courses / 92 Classes found

 held: https://www.youtube.com/watch?v=VE29UfWcGsQ What is an Online Class?

-• Additional Notes: Students who pass the class and the final exam with 80% or more will be eligible to become a Certified Trauma Recovery Specialists (c-TRS) with the National Institute of Behavioral Medicine and a Certified Trauma Support Specialist (CTSP) with the Trauma Institute International.
+• Additional Notes: Students who pass the class and the final exam with 80% or more will be eligible to become a Certified Trauma Recovery Specialist (c-TRS) with the National Institute of Behavioral Medicine.
+Students are also eligible to become a Certified Trauma Support Specialist (CTSS) with the Trauma Institute International.

 Digital Microcredentials are offered as a component of this course.
 Contact instructor for more information